realjck/ps-batch-toys/README.md

 ## unzipper.exe

-Unzip all archives in a folder into their respective subfolders
+Unzip all archives .zip and .7z in a folder into their respective subfolders

 ## youtube-downloader.exe